Are you planning to travel to Turkey? Here are the biggest mistakes to avoid while traveling in Istanbul for a memorable trip.

 11. Wearing short or skimpy dresses/skirts

-However much Istanbul is a tourist city with millions of visitors flying in every year, it still holds its conservativeness especially when it comes to dressing code.
+However much Istanbul is a tourist city with millions of visitors flying in every year, it still holds its conservativeness especially when it comes to the dress code.

 Women should not wear short clothes but also cover your legs and hands when going to places of worship.